- Reference Number: HEY1120/2023

-This leaflet is to provide you with advice if you were informed that following the birth of your baby and your placenta you had ‘ragged membranes’ or ‘piecemeal products’.
-This leaflet refers to baby in the singular but also applies to you if you have had a multiple birth.
+This terminology applies if you were informed following the birth of your baby and the placenta that you had ‘ragged membranes’ or ‘piecemeal products’.
+This leaflet refers to ‘baby’ in the singular but also applies to you if you have had a multiple birth.

-This means that the sac (membranes) surrounding your baby whilst they were in the womb was noted to be ragged (with rough edges) when it was delivered with your placenta or that parts of the placenta came out in pieces after your baby was born.
+Ragged membranes mean that the sac (membranes) surrounding your baby whilst they were in the womb was noted to be ragged (with rough edges) when it was delivered with the placenta or that parts of the placenta came out in pieces after your baby was born.

 It is normal to bleed from your vagina after you have a baby.
 This blood mainly comes from the area in your womb (uterus) where the placenta was attached but it may also come from any cuts and tears that happened during the birth.
-Bleeding is usually heaviest just after birth and gradually becomes less over the next few hours.
-The bleeding will reduce further over the next few days.
+Bleeding is usually heaviest just after birth and gradually reduces over the next few hours and days.
 This vaginal bleeding is called the lochia and it will usually have stopped by the time your baby is 12 weeks old.

 Can there be any complications or risks?

 If you have been told that you had ragged membranes or piecemeal products, you may be at risk of complications from this.

 These can be:

 - Parts of the membranes or placenta still being inside your womb